ldobbelsteen/wikipath/README.md

 cargo build --release
 ```

-This will build a binary in the `./target/release` directory with the frontend embedded.
+This will build a binary in the `./target/release` directory.

 ## Databases